Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 <!--
 title: "Contrast Integration for Azure DevOps"
 description: "Extension to integrate Contrast in your deployment workflow"
-tags: "tools azure devops pipeline pipelines integration extension deployment utility" -->
+tags: "tools azure devops pipeline integration extension deployment utility" -->

-Use the the Azure DevOps extension to integrate Contrast with your deployment workflow.
+Use the Azure DevOps extension to integrate Contrast with your deployment workflow.
 The following instructions guide you through the steps to set up and configure the extension for your Contrast instance.

 ## Before You Start